DigitalState/Api/README.md

 # Proxy

-The DigitalState Proxy microservice provides a reverse-proxy and load-balancer solution for the DigitalState microsrvices architecture.
+The DigitalState Proxy microservice provides a reverse-proxy and load-balancer solution for the DigitalState microservices architecture.

 It uses [Traefik](https://docs.traefik.io/) by Containous SAS.